jaredLunde/minify-css-template.macro/README.md

 # minify-css.macro

-A babel plugin for removing the whitespace from a CSS-generating tagged template literal while preserving function/variable instances
+A babel plugin for removing the whitespace from a CSS-generating tagged template literal while preserving function/variable instances.

+## Peer dependencies
+`babel-plugin-macros`

 ## Installation